akshar-raaj/ramayanquiz/README.md

   - Bar chart: Correct, incorrect for tags
   - Stacked Bar chart: Total, correct, incorrect for difficulty levels
 - Share report on Linkedin, Twitter and Facebook
+- Hindi translation
+- Allow users to upvote or downvote a question
+- Allow users to contribute a question
+- Give an information icon in front of each question.
+This gives context about this question.

 ## More
 Along with PostgreSQL, we will also use MongoDB.
 This is only for demonstration purpose to understand which things are easy/difficult in PostgreSQL vs MongoDB.